zenstruck/filesystem/README.md

 class SomeController
 {
     public function someAction(
-        Filesystem $public, // the public filesystem as defined in your config Filesystem $private, // the private filesystem as defined in your config Filesystem $filesystem, // an instance of MultiFilesystem wrapping both public/private filesystems MultiFilesystem $multiFilesystem, // same as above
+        Filesystem $publicFilesystem, // the public filesystem as defined in your config Filesystem $privateFilesystem, // the private filesystem as defined in your config Filesystem $filesystem, // an instance of MultiFilesystem wrapping both public/private filesystems MultiFilesystem $multiFilesystem, // same as above
     ) {
-        $public->file('some/file.txt')->url()->toString(); // "/files/some/file.txt"
+        $publicFilesystem->file('some/file.txt')->url()->toString(); // "/files/some/file.txt"

         $filesystem->copy('private://file.txt', 'public://file.txt'); // copy a private file to the public filesystem
         $filesystem->copy('private://file.txt', 'file.txt'); // (same as above) default filesystem scheme can be omitted